Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Results and Discussion

 In the second epoch, just two days after the first epoch, the high-frequency soft lags of both the 27-70 keV and the 4-10 keV emission are highly suppressed (see the right panel of Fig.~\ref{lag_f}), while the low-frequency hard lags show a substantial increase.
 This combination suggests that there must have been a dramatic evolution of the accretion flow on a daily timescale.
 To investigate the origin of this lag evolution, we further examine the energy-dependent lags below.

-\section{High-frequency lag spectrum}
+\subsection{High-frequency lag spectrum}

-As shown in Fig.~\ref{lag_f}, the observation at the first epoch is the only one in which the soft lags between 70-150 keV and 27-70 keV are detected.
+The observation at the first epoch is the only one in which the soft lags between 70-150 keV and 27-70 keV are detected.
 The soft lags fall within the frequency range of approximately 2-60 Hz.
 We, therefore, estimate energy-dependent lags in this frequency range for the first epoch by measuring the lag between several narrow `subject bands' and one common `reference band'.
-We choose 1-10 keV as the reference band, except we remove photons from the current subject band to prevent noise correlation.
+We adopt the 1–10 keV band as the reference band, with photons from the band of interest removed to avoid noise correlation.
 The resulting lag-energy spectrum is plotted in Fig.~\ref{lag_e} (red shaded region).
 In the energy band below 10 keV, the lag spectrum displays a broad feature that aligns with the characteristics of a relativistically broadened iron line.
-Above 10 keV, the lag rises to a maximum at $\sim$30 keV and decreases at higher energies.
+Above 10 keV, the lag rises to a maximum at about 30 keV and decreases at higher energies.
 Therefore, the overall lag spectrum in the 10-100 keV range resembles the Compton hump in the energy spectrum of the disk reflection.
-This is the first detection of a Compton hump feature in the lag spectrum of a stellar-mass black hole X-ray binary.
 The presence of features that resemble the iron K and the Compton hump in the lag spectrum confirm the X-ray reverberation to be the physical origin of the observed high-frequency soft lag \cite{zoghbi2014observations,kara2015}.